copilot_complete

 Attacks that exploit this kind of access

 Generate a code completion via the dev's local Ollama model.
 Supports fill-in-the-middle via prefix+suffix for Qwen2.5-Coder / StarCoder / DeepSeek.
 Replaces GitHub Copilot / Cursor for solo devs running Ollama.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 copilot_complete accepts 7 parameters: file, model, prefix, suffix, language, maxTokens, temperature.
 Required: prefix.
 The full parameter table on this page comes from the server's own tool schema.